BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 #### `MP.GetPlayerIdentifiers(player_id: number) -> table`

-Returns a table with information about the player, such as beammp forum ID and IP address.
+Returns a table with information about the player, such as BeamMP forum ID, IP address and Discord account ID.
+Discord ID will only be returned if the user has it linked to their forum account.

+You can find a users forum ID by navigating to `https://forum.beammp.com/u/USERNAME.json` and looking for `"user": {"id": 123456}`.
+A BeamMP ID is unique to the player and cannot be changed unlike the username.

 Example: